 Included in the cost is all necessary avalanche safety equipment.
 We also highly recommend doing a day like this before you attend one of our AIARE 1 courses!

-The Mountain Shop located in Estes Park is our rental supplier.
+The Estes Park Mountain Shop is our rental supplier for AT skis.

 We offer custom courses at a discounted rate for your school/work/friend group, give us a call to find out more!